 - Only incompetent persons or persons with impaired decision making capacity (as determined by licensed health care professionals who are qualified to make such determinations consistent with the scope of their license) are suitable as research subjects.
 Competent persons are not suitable for the proposed research.
-The investigator must demonstrate to the IRB that there is a compelling reason to include incompetent individuals or persons with impaired decisionmaking capacity as subjects.
+The investigator must demonstrate to the IRB that there is a compelling reason to include incompetent individuals or persons with impaired decision-making capacity as subjects.
 Incompetent persons or persons with impaired decision-making capacity must not be subjects in research simply because they are readily available. - The proposed research entails no significant risks, tangible or intangible, or if the research presents some probability of harm, there must be at least a greater probability of direct benefit to the subject.
 Incompetent people or persons with impaired decision-making capacity are not to be subjects of research that imposes a risk of injury, unless that research is intended to benefit that subject and the probability of benefit is greater than the probability of harm. - Procedures have been devised to ensure that subject's representatives are well informed regarding their roles and obligations to protect incompetent subjects or persons with impaired decision making capacity.
-Health agents (appointed under Medical Power of Attorney) and next-of-kin, or legal guardians, must be given descriptions of both proposed research studies and the obligation is to try to determine what the subject would do if competent, or if the subject's wishes cannot be determined, what they think is in the incompetent person's best interest.
+Health agents (appointed under Medical Power of Attorney) and next-of-kin, or legal guardians, must be given descriptions of both proposed research studies and the obligations of the person's representatives.
+They must be told that their obligation is to try to determine what the subject would do if competent, or if the subject's wishes cannot be determined, what they think is in the incompetent person's best interest.
 In addition and as appropriate, if assent can be obtained by a subject/potential subject with diminished decision making capacity (versus impaired), then the investigator should obtain such assent.
-The determined by a duly qualified health care provider, consistent with the provider's scope of licensure. - A non-therapeutic clinical trial (i.e., a trial in which there is no anticipated direct clinical benefit to the subject) should be conducted in subjects who personally give consent and who sign and date the written consent document.
-Nontherapeutic clinical trials may be conducted in subjects with consent of a legally authorized representative provided the following conditions are fulfilled: - The objectives of the trial cannot be met by means of a trial in subjects who can give consent personally; - The foreseeable risks to the subjects are low; - The negative impact on the subject's well-being is minimized and low. - The trial is not prohibited by law; - The opinion of the IRB is expressly sought on the inclusion of such subjects, and the written opinion covers this aspect; and
+The determination as to whether an individual retains capacity to assent must be determined by a duly qualified health care provider, consistent with the provider's scope of licensure. - A non-therapeutic clinical trial (i.e., a trial in which there is no anticipated direct clinical benefit to the subject) should be conducted in subjects who personally give consent and who sign and date the written consent document.
+Nontherapeutic clinical trials may be conducted in subjects with consent of a legally authorized representative provided the following conditions are fulfilled: - The objectives of the trial cannot be met by means of a trial in subjects who can give consent personally; - The foreseeable risks to the subjects are low. - The negative impact on the subject's well-being is minimized and low. - The trial is not prohibited by law. - The opinion of the IRB is expressly sought on the inclusion of such subjects, and the written opinion covers this aspect.